 With the multitude of hydrocephalus patients treated at ANA alone, it is hard to imagine that there was a time in the not-so-distant past in which hydrocephalus was not considered treatable.

-Baby boomers beware: Obviously, a diagnosis of Alzheimer’s Disease, Parkinson’s Disease or any one of a number of untreatable dementias is devastating to patient and families.
-However, sometimes that diagnosis is wrong or patients may have a significant component due to involvement of NPH.
+Baby boomers beware: Obviously, a diagnosis of Alzheimer’s Disease, Parkinson’s Disease or any one of a number of untreatable dementias is devastating to patients and families.
+However, sometimes that diagnosis is wrong or patients may have a significant component due to the involvement of NPH.